The City of Glendale has launched City-Wide Organics Recycling!

 Learn about different composting methods, and find links to in-depth resources and to compost drop-off sites in our “4 Approaches to Composting” web page.

 I live in an apartment or condo.
-Do I have a green bin too?
+Do I put clear bagged organics in the green bin too?

+YES.
 Effective April 1, 2022, multi-family buildings with 5+ units (serviced by one of four franchise haulers) must sign up to get an organics bin.
-If you don’t see one now, keep your eyes open!
 Property managers must provide tenants with access to trash, recycling, and organics collection services, and are responsible for ensuring that tenants are familiar with all aspects of this program, including managing bulky items.
-If a buildings owner requests a waiver, for example because they have space constraints, the waiver must be authorized by Glendale’s Integrated Waste department.
-Please visit the city’s website for more information.
+What if you don’t have organics reycling yet in your multi-family dwelling?
+The city recommends that you ask your building manager to get it.
+(They are supposed to have it, unless they have been granted a waiver by the city, for example due to space constraints.)
+The building manager should coordinate with their waste hauler to have organics recycling.
+You can find out who your hauler is here.
+If you have any issues, you can contact Integrated Waste staff at 818 548 3916.

 Why is Glendale requiring our organics to be bagged?